section-engineering-education/engineering-education/content/articles/how-to-debug-matlab-code/index.md

 ![sampling debugging](/engineering-education/how-to-debug-matlab-code/debug-eleven.png)

-If we look at the workspace, our variables have been assigned a value, but the matrix that we get is a `2 x 2` matrix; not what we expect.
+In the workspace, our variables have been assigned a value, but the matrix that we get is a `2 x 2` matrix.
+This is not what we expect.

 We can type `whos` in the command window to see more details about our variables.